-How Trump won: The gossip factor in right wing populist propaganda.
+How they do it: The gossip factor in right wing populist propaganda.

 Nazi, Trump, right wing, populism, gossip,